A Reverse Black Hole Information Problem: Introduction

 The existence of chaotic sectors in CFTs for conformal dimensions in the small, unstable black hole range, well below the threshold for large black holes, is mysterious from the CFT point of view.
 In $\cN=4$ SYM, these are operators with dimensions scaling as $N^{\alpha}$ with some $\alpha<2$, and for 2d CFTS as $c^{\alpha}$ with $\alpha<1$.
 For gauge theories, it has been proposed that these theories admit partially deconfined phases where a subgroup deconfines, and that these phases are relevant for small black holes \cite{Ber06,AspBer09,HanMal17,Ber18,HanIsh19,HanJev19}, but we are not aware of many quantitative tests of this idea.
 We will discuss some aspects of partial deconfinement in section \ref{sec: deconfinement}, but we will not consider the subtleties of how to break the R-symmetry in the gauge theory that corresponds to the localisation of the dual black hole on the compact space \cite{HolKum07}.

 Given the lack of an explicit separation of the microcanonical Hilbert space (in the small black hole energy range) into integrable and chaotic black hole and radiation states, it is difficult to test any proposed coarse-graining prescription against the bulk semiclassical physics.
 We will therefore mostly consider coarse-grainings relevant for large black holes, in section \ref{sec:HowToCoarseGrain}, before discussing the differences with a putative coarse-graining for small black holes.
 Such a coarse-graining cannot involve microcanonical typicality, as that would mix small black hole and radiation states.
 Instead, it presumably involves a more refined version of typicality which applies separately to the black hole states, as well as to different subsectors of the radiation states.
 A first attempt to construct a toy model with this refined structure can be found in section \ref{sec: small black holes} and appendix \ref{ap: toy model}.
+The fact that bulk radial locality is important is one of the motivations for these toy models.

 Coarse-graining over all theories that are semiclassically indistinguishable leads to a natural coarse-graining of the exact CFT state coming from the uncertainty of the high-energy CFT data not being directly accessible to a low-energy semiclassical observer.
 That said, some \textit{statistical} properties of the UV data are known from bootstrap constraints and bulk semiclassical wormhole amplitudes~\cite{Pappadopulo:2012jk, changBootstrapping2DCFTs2016, changSemiclassicalOPECoefficients2016, cardyNewHandleThreepoint2017, krausCardyFormulaThreePoint2017, dasModularCrossingsOPE2018, collierUniversalDynamicsHeavy2020, dasUniversalityAsymptoticBounds2021, belinRandomStatisticsOPE2021, anousOPEStatisticsHigherpoint2022, belinGeneralizedSpectralForm2022, belinNonGaussianitiesStatisticalDistribution2022, benjaminUniversalAsymptoticsHigh2024, boerMultiboundaryWormholesOPE2024}.
 The uncertainty in the UV data induces uncertainty in the time-evolved state, dynamically mixing it, and should result in a coarse-grained state whose entropy increases with time, qualitatively matching the behaviour of the semiclassical bulk state.